Recovery from Workouts

 Welcome back!
-In today’s installment of my “Getting Started” series we are going to talk about recovery.
-In part one of the series, Physical Therapist Cristin McGetrick talked about some exercises that can help prepare yourself for an exercise and hiking program.
+In today’s installment of my “Getting Started” series we are going to talk about recovery from workouts.
+Part one of the series, Physical Therapist Cristin McGetrick talked about some exercises that can help prepare yourself for an exercise and hiking program.
 In part two of the series Physical Therapist Glenn Wellmann talked about ways to try to prevent and avoid injuries and advice on when to be concerned.

 Hopefully you have learned some tricks in those blogs and maybe even started to get from the couch to the trail.
 Hopefully you also realize the benefit of taking it slow and building strength and endurance.
 Eventually, you are going to work your muscles a little too hard and you are going get a bit sore.
 Cristin McGetrick is back today with some tricks on what you can do to help recover when you are sore to make sure you don’t get too frustrated.